Bklieger/ScribeWizard/README.md

 ### Hosted on Replit:

-Alternatively, you can use the hosted version on replit at [groqnotes.replit.app](https://groqnotes.streamlit.app)
+You can also use the hosted version on replit at [groqnotes.replit.app](https://groqnotes.streamlit.app)
-> You can fork the project on replit here: [replit.com/@bklieger/groqnotes](https://replit.com/@bklieger/groqnotes)
+> The project can be forked on replit here: [replit.com/@bklieger/groqnotes](https://replit.com/@bklieger/groqnotes)

 ### Run locally: